dennislwm/curatormind/pages/Writing.md

 		  5. Spinning up a Virtual Machine ["VM"] in Azure, Heroku
 	- Water appetite 🌊
 		-
+		  4. You don't have a compelling reason or story to tell -
 		  5. You did not take notes during your interview
 			- Creating a technical interview note
 			- Creating a managerial interview note